joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2023/08/17/us/state-flags-quiz.html?searchResultPosition=4

 **How States Are Threading the Needle on Flag Design**\
 `Utah had a state flag that didn't stand out from the crowd.
-The state embarked on a redesign, and found the process was far from simple`\
+The state embarked on a redesign, and found the process was far from simple.`\
 https://nytimes.com/interactive/2023/08/17/us/us-state-flag-design.html?searchResultPosition=5

 **China Evergrande, Giant Real Estate Firm, Files for U.S. Bankruptcy**\